SeeedDocument/Lipo_Rider_Pro/Lipo_Rider_Pro.md

 ####LED Battery Indicator

-The LiPo Rider Pro has four LED battery indicators like the cell phone,and you can see the battery power by just pressing the button K2 like below:
+The LiPo Rider Pro has four LED battery indicators like the cell phone,and you can see the battery power by just pressing the button K2.

 LED battery indicator parameter: